raboof/akka.github.com/blog/_posts/2019-09-09-akka-family-builds.md

 ### Java code

-Java code is formatted using [`sbt-java-formatter`](https://github.com/sbt/sbt-java-formatter) plugin.
+Java code is formatted using the [`sbt-java-formatter`](https://github.com/sbt/sbt-java-formatter) plugin.

 ```scala
 addSbtPlugin("com.lightbend.sbt" % "sbt-java-formatter" % "0.4.4")
 ```
 <sup>Example in [Alpakka repository](https://github.com/akka/alpakka/blob/d0b0dde195407a0ec2c95447ac198f40d4bf502c/project/plugins.sbt#L15)</sup>

-This plugin uses [`google-java-format`](https://github.com/google/google-java-format) tool to reformat Java source code files.
+This plugin uses the [`google-java-format`](https://github.com/google/google-java-format) tool to reformat Java source code files.
 The tool does not support configuration and reformats the code according to the predefined rules.

 ### Source code file headers

-[`sbt-header`](https://github.com/sbt/sbt-header) plugin is used to make sure that all of the source files have up to date copyright notice information at the beginning of the files.
+The [`sbt-header`](https://github.com/sbt/sbt-header) plugin is used to make sure that all of the source files have an up to date copyright notice information at the beginning of the files.

 ```scala
 addSbtPlugin("de.heikoseeberger" % "sbt-header" % "5.2.0")